Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 The rules are only based on games around level 18 for now.

 - **Class Clause**
-    - The player cannot have two units with the same class on a team.
+    - ~~The player cannot have two units with the same class on a team.~~ (deprecated 2021/1/21)
-        - All kinds of dragons are counted as one class.
+        - ~~All kinds of dragons are counted as one class.~~
+	- The player cannot have three units with the same class on a team.
+		- If two units are of the same class, they must not use the same type of weapon and have duplicate skill.
+(2021/1/21)
     - **A team cannot have more than 2 units with special (unique) classes in a 10-unit team**, and 3 special classes in a 12-unit team.
 Any wingedman, ~~monster,~~ angel knight and undead is counted as special no matter what class he is.
 (Whether monster and undead should be included has not been decided yet.
 Probably need a player who really pilot monster/undead team to say something.)
     - If a unit can't change class to a certain class, then he may not use that class and inherit skills from that class.
 Since sometimes units begin with inappropriate classes.
 (2020/10/4)
 	- ~~Denam must be Warrior.~~  (I follow this rule personally)